lreimer/graphql-nosql-javaee8/README.md

-# GraphQL  Java EE
+# GraphQL Java with a NoSQL database on Java EE 8

-Sometimes relational object mapping using JPA is not a good fit for your data model and you may want to use a NoSQL data store.
-While there is no dedicated API, you can easily retrofit the functionality by using CDI, JSON-P or JSON-B in combination with the native driver like the Mongo DB Java client.
+A simple and pure CRUD type REST API is sometimes not a good fit when you want to avoid the dreaded N+1 call problem when querying related data.
+This showcase uses GraphQL Java with MongoDB on Java EE 8.